MicrosoftDocs/minecraft-creator/creator/Documents/Structures/IntroductionToStructureBlocks.md

 1. We are also going to leave these settings as they are:
    - Include Entities: Saves any entities like animals or mobs that may be present in the selection.
    - Remove Blocks: Removes all blocks and captures only the entities within the selection.
-   - Redstone Save Mode:  you can use redstone to activate a structure block and make it save or load a structure into your world.
+   - Redstone Save Mode: You can use redstone to activate a structure block and make it save or load a structure into your world.
 We're not doing that yet, so feel free to ignore this setting for now.
      - Save in Memory is faster, but you can only load the structure in this one world.
 This is the more common way to save.
      - Save to Disk is slower, but saves the structure to be used in different play sessions.
      Why is it called "Redstone Save Mode?"
 Because